 \section{Abstract}

 We describe a construction of the Tutte polynomial for both matroids and $q$-matroids based on an appropriate partition of the underlying support lattice into intervals that correspond to prime-free minors, which we call a Tutte partition.
 We show that such partitions in the matroid case include the class of partitions arising in Crapo's definition of the Tutte polynomial, while not representing a direct $q$-analogue of such partitions.
-We propose axioms of $q$-Tutte-Grothendieck invariance and show that this yields a $q$-analogue of Tutte-Grothendieck invariance.
-We establish the connection between the rank polynomial and the Tutte polynomial, showing that one can be obtained from the other by convolution.
+We propose axioms of a $q$-Tutte-Grothendieck invariant and show that this yields a $q$-analogue of a Tutte-Grothendieck invariant.
+We establish the connection between the rank generating polynomial and the Tutte polynomial, showing that one can be obtained from the other by convolution.

 \keywords{$q$-analogue, $q$-matroid, Tutte partition, Tutte polynomial, rank generating function}

 {\bf MSC2020.} 05B35, 06C10, 06C15